FUGA’S EN PIMPELMEZEN, Museumhuis Lucien De Gheus, Poperinge, Belgium June 8- September 29, 2024

-HOW TO DO THINGS WITH COLOUR, LUCA at Barbé Gallery, Ghent, Belgium, March.
-29->April 4,2024
+HOW TO DO THINGS WITH COLOUR, LUCA Baudelostraat 23, Ghent, Belgium, March 29 – April 7, 2024

 HOW TO DO THINGS WITH COLOUR an exhibition resulting from an investigation into the use of colour in sculptures from the studio Sculpture, Glass & Ceramics, Luca school of Art, Ghent by Barbara Vandecauter.